5 Reasons to Rest

 - God created the Sabbath, a day of rest.
 Jesus rested and even went onto the mountain away from the crowds.
 The experience of Shiva is about resting the mind.
 Buddhism values life and prioritizes rest as caring for your body and mind.

-- Short of being atheist, if you believe in any higher power, then rest is a foundation of your belief system!
+- Short of being atheist, if you believe in any higher power, then rest is the foundation of your belief system!
 Why is it so easy for us to skip over this and value performance above rest?

 - Rest slows the sparks in your brain so you have more clarity on what’s important and on the possibilities we can’t imagine in our own thoughts.